sadamill/NcAA9D_DoseSeries/README.md

 # *Nc*AA9D Dose Series Analysis Scripts

-The scripts in this repository were used to analyze *Nc*AA9D structures for ["PAPER TITLE HERE"](LINK HERE).
+The scripts in this repository were used to analyze *Nc*AA9D structures for ["Dose-dependent structural and electron density features in the lytic polysaccharide monooxygenase NcAA9D"](LINK HERE).
 A total of 72 X-ray crystal structures were determined from a single crystal of *Nc*AA9D and used to determine the effects of radiation damage on the structure.